Supremeeeeeee/supreme_aircon/README.md

 (Some code from [OnyxDumpster](https://github.com/HiHowdy/onyxDumpsters)) props to the original code source

 ### Required Actions
-- Add item 'scrappart' to your item database (optional)
+- Add item 'scrappart' to your item database  (can change item)
-- Add item 'steel' to your item database (optional)
+- Add item 'steel' to your item database  (can change item)

 ### Required Scripts
 * [mythic_notify](https://github.com/JayMontana36/mythic_notify)